 When a company is insolvent and facing serious threats from creditors it may enter into administration.
-Licensed insolvency practitioners are appointed by either the company, the directors, or by a direct application to the court.
+Licensed insolvency practitioners such as ourselves are appointed by either the company, the directors, or a third party, or by a direct application to the court (see below for more detail).
 During this process, the company is protected from creditor action.

 Administration is a process available to insolvent companies to provide protection from its creditors.
 It involves a licensed insolvency practitioner (IP) being appointed to take control of the company and look into its financial situation.
-Administration gives the IP breathing space to formulate a plan outlining how to restructure or sell the business and assets.
-Protection from creditors is particularly useful and necessary in a situation whereby a company is being proactively or aggressively pursued debt repayment by one or more of its creditors.
-A common reason for a company to enter Administration is if creditors are threatening or have issued a winding-up petition.
+Administration provides the IP with breathing space to formulate a plan outlining how to restructure or sell the company and its assets.
+Protection from creditors is particularly useful and necessary in a situation where a company is being proactively or aggressively pursued for debt repayment.
+A common reason for a company to enter administration is if creditors are threatening, or have issued a winding-up petition.
 Otherwise, creditors may be pursuing the company through the courts.
-Administration is not the same as administrative receivership.

 Once placed into Administration, then under paragraph 3 (1) of Schedule B1 of the Insolvency Act 1986, the Administrator of a company must carry out their duties.

 A company administration can only go ahead if one of three statutory purposes exist.
 The three statutory purposes (required outcomes) are set out in Paragraph 3 to schedule B1 of The Insolvency Act 1986.